kixe/EmailVerification/README.md

 ```

 ## Edit Exclusions List
-open (or create new) mogelmails.txt and edit your exclusions list
+Open (or create new) mogelmails.txt and edit your exclusions list.
-write one complete email address or one domainname per line
+Write one complete email address or one domainname per line.

 ```